Prostate Problems Are Common After Age 50

 Testing may include a digital rectal exam (DRE), prostate-specific antigen (PSA) blood test, urinalysis, urodynamic tests, cystoscopy, ultrasound and biopsy.

-Treatment depends on the prostate condition you are diagnosed with.
+Treatment at MidLantic Urology in Philadelphia and surrounding counties depends on the prostate condition you are diagnosed with.
 The best course of treatment is a highly personalized decision that you should make with your doctor.